-Objective: Learners design their own apps!
+Objective: Learners design their own apps.

 - My App Design worksheet

 - Device templates

 - Extra paper

 - Pencils

-- · Colored pens or pencils
+- · Colouring pens or pencils

-- 1. Break learners into small groups, or have them work individually. - 2.
-Walk learners through the My App Design worksheet to guide their initial process of designing an app. - 3.
-Have learners prototype the pages of their apps using extra paper or the device templates. - 4.
+- 1. Split learners into small groups or get them to work individually. - 2.
+Walk learners through the My App Design worksheet to help them with the initial process of designing an app. - 3.
+Get learners to prototype the pages of their apps using extra paper or the device templates. - 4.
 Instruct learners to create a final version of their app prototypes using the device templates. - 5.
 Invite each learner or group of learners to present their ideas to the whole group.